 Paul Maurer – The Gift – A Runner’s Story

-I should think more carefully about those 10lbs I’ve convinced myself that I should lose and figure out if I should just be content with my body instead.
+I shall lose 10lbs Or I should think more carefully about those 10lbs I’ve convinced myself that I should lose and figure out if I should just be content with my body instead.

 Get off the scale!
 I have yet to see a scale that can tell you how enchanting your eyes are.
 I have yet to see a scale that can show you how wonderful your hair looks when the sun shines its glorious rays on it.
 I have yet to see a scale that can thank you for your compassion, sense of humour, and contagious smile.
 Get off the scale because I have yet to see one that can admire you for your perseverance when challenged in life.unknown source